 While the outcome of both red team exercises and penetration tests are similar, the methodologies and focus of these two assessments are vastly different.
-The first difference between red team exercises and penetration tests are the scopes of the assessments.
-Penetration tests are typically defined to focus on specific systems or web applications in a sequence with a timeline that is shared with the manufacturing team members.
+The first difference between red team exercises and penetration tests is the scopes of the assessments.
+Penetration tests are typically defined to focus on specific systems or web applications in a sequence with a shared timeline with the manufacturing team members.
 Red team exercises will attempt to exploit multiple systems and applications during the cybersecurity engagement.
 Social engineering and physical security are commonly within the scope of testing during these exercises.
-The second difference between red team exercises and penetration tests is the level of adversary emulation that is used.
+The second difference between red team exercises and penetration tests is the level of adversary emulation used.
 For pen testing, testers will often use common tools and techniques during their engagements to achieve their assigned goals.
 Red team exercises will use custom tools and attack techniques based on attack methods that cybercriminals use against manufacturers and supply chain partners.

 What is the red team assessment methodology?

-You mentioned physical assessments and social engineering, what are they?
+You mentioned physical assessments and social engineering.
+What are they?

-We are not a large manufacturer, should we perform a red team exercise?
+We are not a large manufacturer.
+Should we perform a red team exercise?

-Small manufacturers may have multiple locations, but the number of on-premise and cloud-based systems are manageable.
+Small manufacturers may have multiple locations, but the number of on-premise and cloud-based systems is manageable.
 The number of people with access to critical data is also minimized with the smaller number of employees.
 Also, we typically do not see small manufacturing developing their own applications and hosting their business platforms.